 Future Implications

 This study focused on the lived experiences of African American alumni that attended a PWI located in the South Atlantic Region of the United States, Future research into this field could increase the retention and graduation rate of African American students at PWIs across the United States.
-Future research could potentially focus on retention rates of African American student attending PWIs as well as those that attend Historically Black Colleges and Universities (HBCU).
-For example, African American students that attend HBCU are said to have a greater sense of belonging which helps them to persist to graduate.
+Future research could potentially focus on retention rates of African American student attending PWIs as well as those who attend Historically Black Colleges and Universities (HBCU).
+For example, African American students who attend HBCU are said to have a greater sense of belonging which helps them to persist to graduate.

 Future research could potentially find the benefits of having organizations at PWI that culturally benefit African American students to give them a sense of belonging on campus.
 Future research could focus on specific age and gender to give the research additional insight on factors that motivate students to persist based on the year that they attended college.
 The results of this research can continue to bring forth the discussion of ways to hire and retain African American faculty and ways to engage African American students to promote academic and social integration.